jpschroeder/1brc/README.md

 ## c

-This one is a work in progress
+This one was ported from go but is only single threaded